sidstamm/FirefoxCertificateManager/README.md

 Rose-Hulman Senior Project with Mozilla.
 Created by Dax Earl, Mason Schneider, Melissa Thai, and Josh Wright.

+## Description

+The Firefox Certificate Manager can be used to replace the default certificate manager that comes with all Firefox installations.
+This certificate manager provides a nicer UI and more intuitive experience for the user while supporting all the features that the default Firefox Certificate Manager has.

 ## Installation

 ### Addon Store